Want to find out which are the top places you can teach English in, without a degree? Then you’ve come to the right place!

-Even though a growing number of countries want a uni degree in order to qualify for a working visa, there are still a few amazing destinations where you can find a TEFL job without a degree.
+If you’re looking to TEFL abroad, but don’t have a degree, it’s no problem!
+Even though a number of countries want a university degree in order to qualify for a working visa, there are still some amazing destinations for those that don’t have a degree but want to find a TEFL job abroad.

-Cambodia is a very popular destination for TEFL teachers as it is one of the easiest places in Asia for non-degree holders to find a TEFL job.
-Cambodia is a beautiful country, with many TEFL teachers choosing to spend their free time exploring the beautiful temples (Angkor Wat is a must-see!), relaxing on sandy-white beaches or enjoying the hustle and bustle of the capital city, Phnom Penh.
+Cambodia is the best of the bunch, as degrees aren’t needed there for the majority of TEFL jobs.
+It’s also a beautiful country, with a very friendly population, where you can spend your free time exploring beautiful temples (Angkor Wat is a must-see!), relaxing on sandy-white beaches, or enjoying the hustle and bustle of the capital city, Phnom Penh.

 Until fairly recently, most TEFL jobs in Cambodia were voluntary, making it the perfect destination for gap years and internships.
 However, in recent years there has been a significant growth in paid teaching positions.
-Salaries for TEFL teachers tend to vary between $500-$2,000/month.
-With the cost of living in Cambodia being fairly low, you will have extra budget leftover at the end of the month to explore and travel.
+Salaries for TEFL teachers tend to vary between $500-$2000/month.
+And with the cost of living in Cambodia being fairly low, you will have extra budget leftover at the end of the month to explore and travel – perfect!

 Phnom Penh – Phnom Penh is Cambodia’s capital and the country’s largest city in terms of population, meaning that there are loads of TEFL jobs.
 English is widely spoken in Phnom Penh, so it will make the transition of moving countries easier for those who do not speak the local language.